 You would find lots of blog posts written on this topic already by technical SEO experts and we will link this checklist with already published content so that you get a detailed guide at one place, rather than having to refer multiple articles.

-Every website needs technical SEO audit because it’s a part of SEO process.
+Every website needs a technical SEO audit because it’s a part of the SEO process.
 Without a technical audit in hand, you cannot find the mistake or bugs to improve upon.

 Step this way…Whether you are performing first time or for investigating issues for clients’ website, I’ll tell you about some significant methods and tools while letting you know about the key areas to focus on that would help you conduct the audit.

 Technical SEO might sound terrifying, but actually, it is straightforward to understand.
 Technical SEO refers to the process of optimising your website to ensure it is meeting the requirements set in place by a search engine, such as Google, with one ultimate goal: to improve your organic rankings!

 How does it work, and why is it important?

 Search engines will send bots, or spiders, as they are commonly called, to find, crawl, and then index your site, and they want to do this in the most efficient manner possible.
 If your website is hitting their requirements, they will be able to effortlessly crawl and index your site, increasing your chances of ranking higher already!
 If your technical SEO is not to standard, then you won’t rank.
 It is as simple as that, and why the importance of technical SEO cannot be dismissed.